 It is recommended that candidates confirm their readiness for the examination using the Sample Papers provided below.
 Candidates should be well-practised in six-key entry and braille proofreading.

 The Trans-Tasman Proficiency Certificate is available to people living in Australia and New Zealand.
 Those living in the South Pacific Islands are also welcome to apply if they do not have their own Braille Authority.
-Residents from elsewhere are advised to seek certification advice from the governing body for Braille within their own country, as our Trans-Tasman Certificate of Proficiency will not serve as a recognised qualification for them.
+Residents from elsewhere are advised to seek certification advice from the governing body for Braille within their own country, as our Trans-Tasman Certificate of Proficiency will not serve as a recognised qualification elsewhere.

 Examination structure and package content